 The MPH has a required core that all students must complete comprised of five courses (18 to 20 hours).
 Students then complete divisional requirements, including a divisional core and coursework in at least one concentration.
-MPH students in the Division of Community Health Sciences earn a concentration in community health sciences.
+MPH students in the Division of Community Health Sciences earn a concentration in Community Health Sciences.
 Subsequently, they will also be required to complete one of seven secondary concentrations.
-Three secondary concentrations already exist (global health, maternal and child health, and maternal and child health epidemiology).
-Three existing areas of specialization in population health, community-based research methods, and community health inventions will be retitled as concentrations to conform with requirements of the Council on Education for Public Health, the accrediting body for schools and programs in the discipline.
+Three secondary concentrations already exist (Global Health, Maternal and Child Health, and Maternal and Child Health Epidemiology).
+Three existing areas of specialization in Population Health, Community-Based Research Methods, and Community Health Inventions will be retitled as concentrations to conform with requirements of the Council on Education for Public Health, the accrediting body for schools and programs in the discipline.
 Finally, a generalist concentration will be added to provide students with greater flexibility to explore areas of practice in community health.
 All secondary concentrations require at least 9 hours.
 The total hours required to earn the MPH in the Division of Community Health Sciences varies based on the secondary concentration selected, but students will complete between 42 and 49 hours.

-Eliminate the Concentration in Environmental and Occupational Health Policy in the Master of Public Health, School of Public Health, Chicago divisional core.
+Eliminate the Concentration in Environmental and Occupational Health Policy in the Master of Public Health, School of Public Health, Chicago important for MPH students, concentration content has been integrated into the divisional core.
 In addition, most concentration courses will be retained and can be completed as electives by students in the remaining concentrations.